 This program is designed for an adult audience.
 Each participant will receive an exploration kit that includes hands-on activity materials relevant to each week’s program topic.

-Cost: $25 per person (This fee includes access to all 4 sessions and activity kit designed for an adult audience.)
+Cost: $25 per person (This fee includes online access to all 4 sessions and activity kit designed for an adult audience.)

 Have a group?
 Please contact Anne (email@example.com or 612-676-9423) to discuss group pricing.

 This week you will join National Park Service Ranger Abby Olson overlooking the Mississippi River right in the heart of Minneapolis.
 Learn about the unique relationship between river and rock, and the story of the “traveling” St Anthony Falls.
 Afterward, we’ll jump into the activity kit for an at-home craft project.

 Week 2: River of Water